 If you're interested in eating light to maintain or lose weight, she suggests having a big salad with some protein for at least one meal a day.

-A Basil and Quinoa salad Burg taught patients to make this week.
-A basil and quinoa salad Burg taught patients to make last week. —Boston Medical Center
+A basil and quinoa salad Burg taught patients to make last week. —Boston Medical Center3.
+Use less salt

 Burg said to use spices, herbs, and lemon zest to season instead of salt.